 - You'll see a message confirming you've initiated the transfer.
 Click Okay to return to your Domains panel.

-After you've entered your authorization code, you can email email@example.com from the administrative email address on the account and ask them to approve the transfer to Squarespace.
+After you've entered your authorization code, you can contact Name.com to ask them to approve the transfer to Squarespace.

-If you don't email them, Name.com should automatically approve the transfer within 5-7 days of entering your authorization code.
+If you don't contact them, Name.com should automatically approve the transfer within 5-7 days of entering your authorization code.
 For more details, see their documentation.

 Step 11 - Check the transfer status and fix issues